ATOUIYakoub/Django-hubspot-integration/README.md

 # Django-hubspot-integration
-This project integrates Django with HubSpot to manage CRM functionalities.
+This project integrates an external advanced CRM API system of HubSpot with Django Rest Framework.
 It provides a seamless way to synchronize data between your Django application and HubSpot.

 ## Features